brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 Responsive design?

 &ndash; *Yeah.
-You have to design and code your pages so that they resize and move their stuff around for whichever screen your viewer is using---smartphone, tablet, laptop, or full-size monitor, for that matter.*
+You have to design and code your pages so that they resize and move their stuff around for whichever screen your viewer is using --- smartphone, tablet, laptop, or full-size monitor, for that matter.*

 How do you do that?